 11. Simmons Truplex .22 Mag Riflescope (Best Under $50)

-My Review: This particular scope seems to be extremely popular nowadays and quite well received despite being relatively inexpensive and coming from a lesser known household brand like Bushnell or Nikon.
-Is it worth the money and can Simmons build a quality scope for under 50 bucks?
+My Review: This particular scope seems to be extremely popular nowadays and quite well received despite being relatively inexpensive and coming from a lesser-known household brand than Bushnell or Vortex.
+But is it worth the money?
+Can Simmons build a quality scope for under 50 bucks?

-Well, for starters, the body and turrets are very well refined and offer very tight adjustment experiences.
+In short: yes!
+For starters, the body and turrets are very well-refined and offer very tight adjustment experiences.

 This scope does lack in the parallax department but with proper adjustment and a little getting to know each other, it’s not so bad that you can’t get around that.